urvikajadiya23/vsdsq-internship/Task 4/README.md

 # Step 3: Integrate the GPIO IP into the SoC

 ## Objective
 The GPIO Output IP (`gpio_ip.v`) was integrated into the SoC top-level (`riscv.v`) by adding an address-decode slot, instantiating the IP, wiring it to the shared CPU bus, and exposing its output as a top-level port.
-Screenshots below follow the actual order in which the integration was implemented and verified.

 ## Files Involved
 - `riscv.v` — SoC top-level (includes `gpio_ip.v`, instantiates the IP, handles address decode and bus muxing)